Meet our Team

 Founding Director & Teacher

-Adrienne’s training includes her Master’s Degree in Drama & Performance, Diploma in Drama, Arts and Theatre Studies, teaching Diploma from The Irish Board of Speech & Drama, Special Needs Assistant Certificate, and Child Development and Play Certificate, Q.Q.I Level 5.
+Adrienne’s training includes her Master’s Degree in Drama & Performance, H. Dip in Drama, Arts and Theatre Studies, Teaching Diploma from The Irish Board of Speech & Drama, Special Needs Assistant Certificate, and Child Development and Play Certificate, Q.Q.I Level 5.
 She has worked as a Speech & Drama teacher and workshop facilitator for over a decade.

 I went to a performing arts high school in St. Petersburg, Florida (where I’m from), and got my BFA in Acting from Shenandoah Conservatory in Virginia.
 I spent years performing with children’s theatres all across the United States, and doing mainstages and voice over work in the Virginia/Washington DC area until I moved to Dublin, Ireland to get my MA in Drama and Performance Studies from UCD.
 I’ve been teaching with Play Act for 3 and a half years now and am so happy and proud to be part of a wonderful company with such fabulous students and staff!